-To mainstream GEDSI considerations into its governance and operations, DE Africa will:
+To mainstream diversity and inclusion considerations into its governance and operations, DE Africa will:

-- ➤ Ensure that membership of its Governing Board (GB), Technical Advisory Committee (TAC) and Stakeholder Community Group (SCG) reflect its commitment to broad geographic representation from across the continent, gender equality and diversity. - > Include GEDSI as a standing item on GB and TAC meetings and invite experts who represent diverse groups to these meetings to ensure an informed and expert discussion. - > Identify male and female champions within the GB and TAC to actively promote gender equality, diversity and inclusion in all decision-making. - > Integrate GEDSI considerations into DE Africa's operational strategies as relevant. - > Ensure that co-design teams are diverse and inclusive. - Ensure diversity in DE Africa's management, technical and operational staffing profile.
+- Ensure that membership of its Governing Board (GB), Technical Advisory Committee (TAC) and Stakeholder Community Group (SCG) reflect its commitment to broad geographic representation from across the continent, gender equality and diversity. - Include diversity and inclusion as a standing item on GB and TAC meetings and invite experts who represent diverse groups to these meetings to ensure an informed and expert discussion. - Identify male and female champions within the GB and TAC to actively promote gender equality, diversity and inclusion in all decision-making. - Integrate diversity and inclusion considerations into DE Africa's operational strategies as relevant. - Ensure that co-design teams are diverse and inclusive. - Ensure diversity in DE Africa's management, technical and operational staffing profile. - Ensure the DE Africa platform and materials are available in relevant languages, with an initial focus on English and French.

-In addition, DE Africa will undertake the following targeted activity to advance GEDSI outcomes:
+In addition, DE Africa will undertake the following targeted activity to advance diversity and inclusion outcomes:

-Establish a GEDSI Reference Group within the SCG to provide ongoing expert input into DE Africa's activities.
+• Establish a Diversity and Inclusion Collaborative Working Group to provide ongoing expert input into DE Africa's activities.